Make a real rocket to match your design! Paper rockets and bottle rockets are lots of fun. Which fin shape makes it most stable?

 Upside-down sundae in a waffle cone — the cone is the nose, ice cream the engine plume, sprinkles the exhaust.

-Flip the cone, stack your scoops, add a cherry cockpit window on top!
+Flip the cone, stack your scoops, add an Oreo cockpit window on top!

 Watermelon fuselage, banana fins, pineapple crown as the engine nozzle.
 Assemble before eating.